grafana/grafana/docs/sources/features/panels/heatmap.md

 ## Heatmap

-A Heatmap is like a histogram but over time where each time slice represents it's own histogram.
-Instead of using bar hight as a represenation of frequency you use a cells and color the cell propotional to the number of values in the bucket.
+A Heatmap is like a histogram but over time where each time slice represents its own histogram.
+Instead of using bar height as a representation of frequency you use cells and color the cell proportional to the number of values in the bucket.

 Example: